Williams Lake, British Columbia

 An agreement with the Williams Lake Indian Band (WLIB) was entered into in January 2016 formalizing the consultation process with WLIB.
 After conducting a third party technical review of the air permit amendment application, WLIB provided a letter in support of the extension of the EPA with BC Hydro and amendments to the air permit and landfill permit.
 Links to the WLIB support letter and support letters received from other parties including the City of Williams Lake, the Cariboo Regional District, the Central Cariboo Economic Development Corporation (CCEDC) and the Williams Lake Chamber of Commerce are provided below.

 On September 6, 2016, MOE approved the proposed air permit amendment.
 Links to MOE’s stakeholder notice, assessment of the permit application and the final permit amendment are provided below.
 The air permit amendment has been appealed by certain residents of Williams Lake opposed to the increased use of rail ties.
-The Environmental Appeals Board (EAB) expects to hold an oral hearing on the appeals this fall and render a decision thereafter, possibly in early 2018.
+The Environmental Appeals Board (EAB) expects to hold an oral hearing on the appeals toward the end of this year or the early part of 2018 and render a decision thereafter, possibly in the first half of 2018.

 The following links provide information on the recent amendment of the Atlantic Power Williams Lake Air Permit 8808: